SASS vs LESS: What to Choose?

 – A code can be written in a cleaner and coordinated way.

-- New styles can be characterized according to prerequisite and it tends to be reused whenever needed.
+– New styles can be characterized according to the prerequisite, and they tend to be reused whenever needed.

-- It is created on JavaScript and is a superset of CSS.
+– It is created in JavaScript and is a superset of CSS.

-- It is a light-footed tool, and it helps diminishing redundancy.
+– It is a light-footed tool, and it helps diminish redundancy.

 – It is a superset of CSS and is written in JavaScript.